Figuring out how to get smarter is a question that plagues everyone.

 - Take Notes By Hand – Most people learn best by doing, even though it can be more efficient to take notes by hand.

 - Practice Makes Perfect – Another way to get smarter in school, and also for other subjects and skills, is by practicing as much as possible.
-This means doing past papers and assignments whenever they’re available because these are counted towards your final grade.
+This means doing past papers and assignments whenever they’re available because these are counted toward your final grade.

 How To Get Smarter In Math